Ramy5/Bankist-Clone/README.md

 # Bankist-Clone (Focus On Array)
-Simulate the bank, Transfer money from one account to another, Loan money, Calculate and show the balance, and more!
+Simulate the bank, Transfer money from one account to another, Loan the money from the bank, Calculate and show the balance, and more!

 ## Table of Contents
 - <a href="#information">Information</a>